Michigan OKs Nassar-related laws to give victims time to sue

 There already is no statute of limitations for first-degree sexual misconduct, which can result in life imprisonment and for which Nassar was sentenced to 40 to 175 years in prison after pleading guilty to molesting nine girls in the Lansing area under the guise of treatment.

-“My greatest hope is that this is only the first step in much-needed legislative reform,” Rachael Denhollander, who was 15 when Nassar assaulted her in his campus office in 2000, said in a statement released by the governor’s office.
+Rachael Denhollander, who was 15 when Nassar assaulted her in his campus office in 2000, said she was “deeply disappointed” that the House changed the legislation so it would not retroactively help all childhood sexual abuse victims.

-“This legislation is an important step forward, but there is still more work to do,” Calley said in a statement.
-“I appreciate the voices of those who have taken a leadership role to support survivors throughout our state.
-I hope that today’s action and the work to come will help prevent these crimes and continue to change the culture surrounding sexual assault in Michigan.”
+“This legislative reform was for every survivor in Michigan.
+This was not about us and we never wanted it to be about us,” she said.
+“So my hope as we take this first step forward today is that the assault survivors who’ve watched this unfold know that ... this will be the beginning of much-needed reform and that we will move forward together.”

 Online: